Safeguarding Policy

 In order to meet the above responsibilities CICM will:

-• Make this policy widely available on CICM Knowledge Hub and raise awareness of safeguarding issues in a range of ways.
+• Make this policy widely available on CICM website and raise awareness of safeguarding issues in a range of ways.

-• Encourage CICM learners and apprentices to complete training on safeguarding, prevent, equality and diversity issues so that they understand how to keep safe and seek help.
+• Encourage CICM learners to have an awareness of safeguarding, equality and diversity issues so that they understand how to keep safe and seek help.
+Apprentice learners will have access to training via their main Apprenticeship Training Provider.

-• Carry out appropriate recruitment checks for all involved in regulated work, e.g. apprenticeship teaching, because they are likely to have contact with young people under the age of 18 or adults at risk.
+• Carry out appropriate recruitment checks for all involved in regulated work, e.g. apprenticeship teaching, because they are likely to have contact with young people under the age of 18 or adults.

 • Deal with any safeguarding related concerns in a timely and appropriate manner,